 Remember that each state has different laws, so check your state laws to determine what documents a local notary can help you with.
 If you’re unsure, do a quick search for your state and reach out to local notaries in your area for assistance.
 If you’re looking for a notary in your area, you can use this search engine at notaryjane.com for quick results.
 Keep in mind that some notaries serve on a small scale, and others can handle high-volume document notarizing.
 The person you reach out to will need to know what service you request to help you better.

 When meeting to sign papers, make sure that you bring the proper form of identification with you.
-The following is from superiornotaryservices.com about what documents can a notary public sign.
+It is vital for protecting yourself and ensuring your rights are honored according to law.

 Accepted Forms of Identification